Films by Title: "T"

 To Be Young, Gifted, and Black (1972) - Depicts in play form the life and works of the late black playwright Lorraine Hansberry, author of "A Raisin in the Sun."
 Portrays her struggles from her first visit to the South, to her life on the streets of Harlem.
 Drama, 90 min., 16mm, dir: Michael Schultz.

-To Build a House (Para construir una casa) (1972) Documentary, 15 min., DVD, dir: Nicolas Guillen Landrian.
+To Build a House (Para construir una casa) (1972) - Narrated short by Cuban experimental filmmaker and painter on the process through which revolutionary housing takes place.
+Documentary, 15 min., DVD, dir: Nicolas Guillen Landrian.

 To Kill a Mockingbird (1962) - The story of this film is based on the novel by Harper Lee and includes the defense of a black man on trial for allegedly raping a white girl in a small Alabama town, while the real culprit is the girl's father.
 Brock Peters is Tom Robinson, the accused.
 Drama, 129 min., 16mm, DVD, dir: Robert Mulligan.